SLIP AND FALLS

-Slip and falls are a part of premises liability law.
-If you fell and were injured while on someone else’s property, and your fall was caused by the existence of a hazardous condition such as a slippery floor or torn carpeting, then you may have claim for damages against the property owner.
+Slip and fall claims are a part of premises liability law.
+If you fell and were injured while on someone else’s property, you may have a claim for damages against the property owner.
+Whether you have a claim depends on the cause of the fall.

 Property owners have a legal duty to maintain their property in a safe and hazard-free condition or to at least sufficiently warn those lawfully on their property of the hazard.
 Their liability depends on whether the injured person was an invitee, licensee, social guest, or trespasser.